IvanGodinez21/Do-not-let-it-accumulate/README.md

 - Get 1000 points to win
 - All gases are noxious, be care
 - Don't accumulate more than 4 trash bags in the ground
-- You have to deposit the trash by getting near to the correct trash can to get 30 points
+- You have to deposit the trash by getting near to the correct trash can to get 60 points
+- To deposit, you must have 3 trash bags collected
 - You can only grab 3 bags of one type of trash
-- Combining both trash types, will make you lose 10 points and lose all current the bags
+- Combining both trash types, will make you lose 20 points and lose all current the bags

 ## Features
 - One player game